When integrators settle for traditional copper cabling so does the building owner.

 your system’s performance for years to come.

 Fiber improves system reliability with a lower cost of ownership.
-Fiber is immune to lightning strikes, static electricity, power surges and interference and fiber-based installations can easily be serviced in the field.
+Fiber is also immune to lightning strikes, static electricity, power surges, and other interference.

-Fiber supports long cable runs.
-Traditional twisted pair cables max out at 330 feet, and the longer the cable length the slower the signal speed.
+Traditional twisted-pair cables max out at 330 feet, and the longer the cable length the slower the signal speed.
 Fiber transmits thousands of feet with no degradation of signal performance.

 The growing number of connected devices per household demands a faster cable infrastructure.